rangle/ngCourse2/handout/10-redux.md

  Creating a smart container for every component may not always be necessary as a larger part of your application could be acting as the smart container as it did in the initial example.

-## Redux - extra stuff

-* TODO: Talk about re-select/selectors?

-## Redux Tools

-* TODO: Decide how far if at all we want to go here?
-* Setting up Redux Logger